slogan621/tscharts/README.md

 Payload (when provided) must be in JSON.

-Generally, we use the following HTTP response code to indicate the status of a request:
+Generally, we use the following HTTP response codes to indicate the status of a request:

  * 200 OK